delftswa/delftswa.github.io/chapter/D5-draft.md

 	- Briefly explain how it distinguishes itself from other web dev frameworks (Goals)
 	- Ideology of Play/developers?
 What are key competitive features?
 Why should Play be chosen instead of other web dev frameworks?

+The Play Framework is a framework for developing web applications in Java and Scala.
+The framework provides tools for developers to easily develop scalable, modern, and fast web applications.
+Web development frameworks come a dime a dozen.
+On the other hand, only a few frameworks boast the ability to implement in Scala and Java, develop with a strong compiler, and with good support from a company.

+In our opinion, and from our experience, Play should be chosen in a number of cases.
+First of all, if your development team has experience with one of the programming languages.
+Furthermore, Play provides a great deal of checking at runtime.

 ###Stakeholders
 _Research from D1 that has been finished._